Abia State College of Education (Technical)

 The Abia State College of Education (Technical) is a state government higher education institution located in Arochukwu, Abia State, Nigeria.
 It is affiliated to Michael Okpara University of Agriculture and Abia State University for its degree programmes.
-The current Provost is Philips O. Nto.
+The current Provost is Professor Onweh, Vincent Eze.

 History

 The Abia State College of Education (Technical) was established in 1993.

 Courses

 The institution offers the following courses;